sammygb26/Obsidian/Learning/Introduction to Mobile Robotics/LIDAR, Point Cloud and Iterativ Clossest Points.md

 ![[Pasted image 20221031110512.png]]

 ### Outliers
 Sometimes not all points are paired up correctly.
-Even the prefect transform will give erros.
+Even the prefect transform will give errors.

 ![[Pasted image 20221031110651.png]]